dazhwu/pydynpd/vignettes/pydynpd.md

 # Statement of field
 So far, there are several related packages in Stata and R.
 Stata is a commercial software, while existing R packages have some issues.
-For example, in our benchmark test R package panelvar ([@sigmund2021panel]) is more than 100 times slower than xtabond2 ([@roodman2009xtabond2]).
-On the other hand, R package plm ([@croissant2008panel]) is fast enough, but it has calculation issue for system GMM.
-A third R package, pdynmc, crashed several times in our tests.
+For example, in our benchmark test R package panelvar [@sigmund2021panel] is more than 100 times slower than Stata package xtabond2 [@roodman2009xtabond2].
+On the other hand, R package plm [@croissant2008panel] is fast enough, but it has calculation issue for system GMM.
+A third R package, pdynmc, crashed or refused to work several times in our tests.
 Due to these reasons, R packages above are far less popular than xtabond2, according to citations they have received.

 Moreover, there is no python nor Julia package yet to estimate dynamic